artrivas/I2-HOFI/GETTING_STARTED.md

 # Getting Started with I2-HOFI
 This document provides a brief intro of launching jobs in I2-HOFI for training and testing.
 Before launching any job, make sure you have properly installed the required packages following the instruction in README.md

-- Download the extract the github source files ./path_to_source_dir/I2-HOFI-main
+- Download the extract the github source files to ./path_to_source_dir/I2-HOFI-main

 - First navigate to the source directory from the console
   ``` bash